salkuadrat/music/example/README.md

-# MusicPlayer Example
+# Music Example

-Demonstrates how to use the musicplayer plugin.
+Demonstrates how to use the `music` plugin.